 - Disabling giddiness, vertigo and problems with movements preclude driving until there is satisfactory control of symptoms.

-- DVLA needs to know about unexplained blackouts, multiple sclerosis, Parkinson's disease (any freezing or on/off effects), motor neurone disease, recurrent TIAs and cerebrovascular events.
+- The DVLA needs to know about unexplained blackouts, craniotomy, brain tumours, multiple sclerosis or motor neurone disease.

 Encourage relatives to contact DVLA if they believe a relative who has dementia should not be driving.
-Many elderly drivers (approximately 1 in 3) who die in accidents are found to have Alzheimer's disease.
+Many elderly drivers who die in accidents are found to have Alzheimer's disease.

 GPs may have concerns about breaching confidentiality (by contacting the DVLA) when they have concerns about patients with mental illness or dementia.
 They are advised to seek advice from their defence union before doing so.